pleabargain/EnglishHelpsYourCareer/idioms.md

 * As a rule, I start my morning with a glass of water.
 *  As a rule, I don't leave my API keys on public servers.
 *    As a rule, I use different passwords on different websites.

+# a cold day in July
+* My wife never cooks, so I thought we would have  a cold day in July when I found her making dinner in the kitchen.

 # As cold as ice
 *  This idiom can be used to describe a person who does not show any emotion.